sarsbars/university/README.md

 ## Winterpeg University

 This is the final project for Web Development SD-100 completed by Ashedzi Solomon, Haodi Hau and Sarah Mitchell.
+The assignment was to create a website for a fictional University, with an "About Us" and "Contact Us" page as well as the home page.

 ![Example of Home Page](./assets/img/readme-1.png)